MicrosoftDocs/fabric-docs/docs/data-factory/dataflows-gen2-save-draft.md

    :::image type="content" source="./media/dataflows-gen2-save-draft/publish-dataflow.png" alt-text="Screenshot that shows how to publish your dataflow." lightbox="./media/dataflows-gen2-save-draft/publish-dataflow.png":::

-Your dataflow will now beging the publishing process in the background which is indicated by a spinner next to the dataflow name.
-Once the spinnger completes, the dataflow can be refreshed.
-If there are any publishing related error, an indication will be visible next to the dataflow name.
+Your dataflow starts the publishing process in the background, which is indicated by a spinner next to the dataflow name.
+Once the spinner completes, the dataflow can be refreshed.
+If there are any publishing related errors, an indication will be visible next to the dataflow name.
 Clicking it will reveal the publishing errors and allow you to edit the dataflow from your last saved version.

 ## Next steps